4. Tutorial: A Real Analyzer

 [$opcode=1, $filename=b"rfc1350.txt", $mode=b"octet"]

-That gives us an easy way to test our TFTP parser.
+Altogether, this gives us an easy way to test our TFTP parser with actual packet data, without needing to switch to full Zeek integration yet.

 4.1.2.
 Generalizing to More Packet Types